-Lot Width (Minimum): 18 ft. (except when it is 30 ft. as stated above) Lot Area (Minimum): 1,620 sq. ft. (except when it is 2,700 sq. ft. as stated above) Open Area (Minimum): 30 percent for mid-block properties; 20 percent for corner lots On lots less than 45 ft. in depth, the open area requirement does not apply to the first 12 ft. of building height.
+A lot containing at least 1,600 sq. ft. of land may be divided into lots with a minimum lot size of 800 sq. ft., provided that: (a) At least 75% of lots adjacent to the lot to be divided is 1,000 sq. ft. or less; (b) Each of the lots created is used for one single-family attached home; and (c) Each of the lots created meets the minimum lot width requirement of the zoning district.
+Open Area (Minimum): 30 percent for mid-block properties; 20 percent for corner lots On lots less than 45 ft. in depth, the open area requirement does not apply to the first 12 ft. of building height.
 Portions of the buildings above 12 ft. must comply with the requirement.
 Front Setback:

 In the case of a mid-block property where both neighbors on either side have only two stories of habitable space, any story above the second story must be set back 8 ft.
 The front setback shall be no further from the street than the furthest front façade of the principal building on either of the two immediately abutting lots, and shall be located no closer to the primary street than the closest front façade of the principal building on either of the two abutting lots.
 If both abutting lots are vacant, setback is based on the closest building.
 Front setback must be 8 ft. if there are no sufficient lots to establish a front setback.
-Rear Yard Depth (Minimum): 20 ft. for single family dwellings; 25 feet for all other uses Side Yard Width (Minimum): 8 ft. (except as stated above) Height (Maximum): 38 ft.
+Rear Yard Depth (Minimum): The greater of 9 ft. or 20 percent of the lot depth On lots less than 45 ft. in depth, the minimum rear yard depth is 5 ft. for the first 12 ft. of building height.
+Portions of the buildings above 12 ft. must comply with the rear yard depth minimum.
+Height (Maximum): 38 ft.

 Buildings which do not comply with these dimensions require a Variance (see page 18).
-Detached Properties